Main illustration: Simone Noronha

 Once you get to the bottom of your customer’s use case and the “why” behind their question, feel free to share your company’s perspective!
 Some of the questions you’re addressing might initially look like something that’s not yet supported, but rephrasing them and addressing the root problem can show your customer a different way to get the job done.
 For example:

-Customer: Can I hide the messenger outside of office hours?”
+Customer: Can I hide the Messenger outside of office hours?

-Support rep: “While we’ve decided to not include an option of hiding the Messenger in your product, there are some other solutions in place to help you with setting expectations about expected response time.”
+Support rep: While we’ve decided to not include an option to hide the Messenger in your product, there are some other solutions in place to help you with setting expectations about expected response time.

 Sometimes it’s better to say no to your customers, especially if it’s just not on your product roadmap or you’ve managed to uncover their true intentions and found another way of addressing this in your product.
 Don’t apologize or be sorry for something that was a conscious product decision – especially if that’s something your product team has put thought into and addressed in a different way.
 In many cases, you might turn the conversation around and surprise your customer by offering them a better practice.

 It’s impossible to avoid issues, but taking that extra time to understand what your customer is actually trying to achieve will help you to provide more personalized support that helps your customer to get back on track – and go further with your product.
 The result is customers who know how to get the best out of your product and are confident they can always get help if they run into obstacles along the way.